Adverse Effects of Cortisone on Vitiligo

 More about cortisone:

-It is very easy for any physician to get you started treatment with cortisone.
+It is very easy for any physician to get you started on treatment with cortisone.
 However, it is not easy to stop cortisone!
 Abuse of cortisone is often a bigger medical issue than the basic disease itself.
 Ask your doctor the following questions before you start with the prescription of cortisone:

 a Is this cortisone therapy really essential at this time?